obiba/onyx-doc/introduction.rst

 Introduction
 ============

-Information about configuring Onyx can be found in the :ref:`Onyx Configuration Guide <onyx-customization-configuration>`.

 Version of Onyx Covered by this Guide
 -------------------------------------
 This version of the Onyx User Guide describes Onyx 1.8.0, in particular, version 1.8.0 of Onyx.